An epic two week road trip itinerary for the North and South Islands

 The DOC campground in the park is a great option if you’re in a campervan.
 It’s magical staying somewhere so remote and beautiful and waking up to the bowl of mountains.

-Twizel itself isn’t that special, but it’s conveniently located less than an hour from Mount Cook, and there are great places to eat (check out Mint Folk & Co), petrol stations, and supermarkets.
+If you miss out on rooms in Mount Cook Village, you can search for accommodation in Twizel instead.
+Twizel itself isn’t special, but it’s conveniently located less than an hour from Mount Cook, and there are great places to eat (check out Mint Folk & Co), petrol stations, and supermarkets.

-Day 12: Explore Aoraki Mount Cook National Park, before making your way to Tekapo
+Day 13: Explore Aoraki Mount Cook National Park, before making your way to Tekapo

 You can walk the Hooker Valley Track in the afternoon, or if you prefer to be on the track when there are fewer people around set your alarm for early the next morning.